 The undergraduate curriculum constitutes a four-year accredited program in Engineering leading to a B.S. degree in Chemical Engineering and requires completion of 187* units.
-The objective is to meet the standards of excellence at UCSD which allows students graduating with this degree to enter the industrial job market.
+The objective is to meet the standards of excellence at UC San Diego which allows students graduating with this degree to enter the industrial job market.

-(* The 187 units for graduation and 48 units of G.E. requirements are shown for Warren College students as an example to fulfill the general education requirements.
-Students in other colleges need to adjust the plan to match their own college requirements.)
+*Includes 48 units of general education requirements which are shown for Warren College students as an example to fulfill the general education requirements.
+Students in other colleges need to adjust the plan to match their own college requirements.